pguse/ics4u-2019-2020/exercises/03-arrays/README.md

 ## 03-2: Copying Elements Array-to-Array in Reverse Order

-Create a folder called ArrayCopyReverse.
+Create a folder called **ArrayCopyReverse**.
 Create a program in C# Sharp to copy the elements in one array into another array, but in reverse order.
 Here is example of how your program might run.

 ```csharp
 Input the number of elements to be stored in the array :3